lethal-guitar/RigelEngine/README.md

 ### <a name="windows-build-instructions">Windows builds</a>

-:exclamation: Currently only 64bit builds are possible.
+:exclamation: Currently, only 64-bit builds are possible.

+To build on Windows, you'll need to install CMake and provide binaries for the external dependencies listed above.
+You can grab CMake 3.13.2 from [here](https://github.com/Kitware/CMake/releases/download/v3.13.2/cmake-3.13.2-win64-x64.zip).

 #### Using vcpkg